Strong gas produced by the LTC technology can be further processed either materially or energetically.

 Problem

-In addition to the existing process for the production of gasoline in coal hydrogenation plants and methanol from coal gasification, natural gas liquefaction in particular is said to have a good market chance.
+In addition to the existing process for producing petrol in coal hydrogenation plants and methanol from coal gasification, natural gas liquefaction in particular is considered to have a good market opportunity.

 So far, only alcohol derivatives from fermentation processes and biodiesel from oily fruits are truly CO2-neutral fuels.
-By adding small amounts of these alternatives to conventional petrol and diesel, attempts are being made to improve the environmental situation without significantly increasing costs or risking technical problems during the service life of the engines.
+By adding small quantities of these alternatives to conventional petrol and diesel, attempts are being made to improve the environmental situation without significantly increasing costs or risking technical problems in the service life of the engines.

 Implication